th317erd/article-demystifying-promises/README.md

 });
 ```

 And there you have it!
-As I said earlier, this isn't an attempt at a full standard implementation, so some things are missing (i.e. `MyPromise.race`).
-Feel free to implement them yourself!
-Doing so would be a great exercise to keep those creative juices flowing.
+As I said earlier, this isn't an attempt at a full standard implementation, so some things are missing (i.e. `MyPromise.race`, and calling callbacks that are bound *after* the Promise has already resolved).
+Feel free to implement these details yourself!
+Doing so would be a great exercise to keep those creative juices flowing!

 # Recap

 So hopefully now you better understand how Promises work.
-Again, really it is all just counters and callbacks that call other callbacks.
-It may seem complex when you first start using them, but before long they will become as easy to understand as `new MyPromise((resolve) => (1 + 1)).then((two) => console.log('1 + 1 equals ', two));`
+Again, really it is all just counters, and callbacks that call other callbacks.
+It may seem complex when you first start using them, but before too long they will become as easy to understand as `new MyPromise((resolve) => (1 + 1)).then((two) => console.log('1 + 1 equals ', two));`

 Cheers!
 In my next article I will be walking you through re-creating React from the ground-up so you can better understand how React works internally.
+Stay tuned!